 - The Ultimate Free Character Template and Arc

-2. Story Spine
+2. Build a Story Spine

 Based on your premise, the Story Spine tells the core story in a fairy-tale format that names the hero, defines the problem, gives beginning and ending, hints at external, internal, and philosophical goals and themes.

-3. Story Body
+3. Flesh Out the Story Body

-4. Global Story Beats
+4. Outline the Global Story Beats

 - How to Use Global Story Beats with Scrivener